 Sense gives real-time feedback on your brushing via the charging stand that the toothbrush sits on.

-However, the magic is in the charging stand and the data it conveys back to you in real-time and the smartphone app.
+However, the real useful part here is the charging stand and the way it gives useful real-time feedback.

 Oral-B have partnered with Thrive Global to create Oral-B Sense.